Virgil knows the way

 No SOC 2.
 No ISO 27001.
 Those audits measure an organization's processes over time, and we're early and small - a fast-tracked badge at this size would tell you less than this page does.
 When certification becomes the honest spend, we'll do it for real.

 What stands in for it today is structure, not paperwork: the seal lives in the database, the refusal lives in code, and the tests that guard both run on every change.
 The surface is deliberately small - one engine, a short list of providers, no trackers.
-And the exit is always open: export and deletion don't depend on our goodwill, or on our still being in business.
+And the exit stays open on your own terms: you can export your whole record yourself, anytime, in a format that reads without us, so leaving never waits on our goodwill.
+Closing a whole record is still a request a human handles today, not a button.

 We'd rather show you walls than badges.